 But then you start twirling Promised Land and out comes stellar Stoner Rock of the Southern kind, (Italian tainted) drawl and all.
 And this seems to step right out of Louisiana, greeting you with a whiff of Texas (the band) and Blackfoot.
 Looks like our Canadian buddies from Vinyl Hero got some stiff competition after all.

-But lets take a step back!
+But let’s take a step back!

 The band actually joins us from Lodi, but in Italy, not California.
 The band states that their Southern Rock prowess was picked up when backpacking across the Southern States in the US of A. Well, hells bells!
 That is some pick-up indeed.
 Smokey Fingers have been around since 2008 and produced a first EP Columbus Way in 2011.

 And, hoots!
 I always love it when people try to pass the Italian backcountry for the American South.
 But hey, well done nevertheless.
-Gorilla Pulp did this already once in Peyote Queen and were famously called out by the trademark garbage bins prevalent in Italy.
+Gorilla Pulp did this already once in Peyote Queen, and they were famously called out by the trademark garbage bins so prevalent in Italy.
 But more to that later.

 Promised Land immediately impresses with authenticity!

 Now, the album gets off to a great start with a good, but nevertheless pretty mainstream Black Madame.
 The cherry on this Southern Rock cake, however, greets us straight after that with Rattlesnake Trail.
 This is by far the best track on this album, featuring a superb solo.
-The aforementioned The Road is My Home will saddle you with a mid-tempo, laid-back country style rock piece.
-Check out the video; the track really feels like cruising along the highway.
+The aforementioned The Road is My Home will saddle you with a mid-tempo, laid-back country-style rock piece.
+Check out the video.
+The track really feels like cruising along the highway.

 No flaw in the Promised Land, then?